josephmisiti/josephmisiti.github.io/_posts/2014-1-22-group-by-datetimes-in-pandas.markdown

 ---
 layout: post
-title:  "Grouping By DateTimes w/ Pandas"
+title:  "Grouping By Day, Week and Month with Pandas DataFrames and DateTimeIndexes"
 date:   2014-1-22
 categories: jekyll update
 ---